donjmilligan/flare-bible-study/README.md

 ##### Task 2

-import the all_translations.sql file into the db you created
+import the sql/all_translations.sql file into the db you created